agourlay/omnibus/README.md

 Omnibus persists events in order to be able to replay them later.

-By default those are persisted to disk but it is possible to store events using an external database.
+By default those events are persisted to a local LevelDB instance.
+The location of the LevelDB files is a directory named `/data` in the current working directory but it is possible to store events using an external database.

 So far only [Cassandra](http://cassandra.apache.org/) is supported through the akka-persistence-plugin, see [here](https://github.com/krasserm/akka-persistence-cassandra#configuration) for complete configuration.